Bachelor of Science

 Capstone design of chemical processes.
 Included design factors are: health and safety, reliability, sustainability, cost, profitability, efficiency, environmental issues, and optimization.
 This course is dedicated to the idea and design part, the realization of the project will take place in ENGR 4156, the Chemical Engineering Capstone Laboratory.

-This course will cover physical and chemical concepts of materials with a special emphasis on nanomaterials.
-After introducing underlying concepts of condensed matter physics the relationship between structure, properties (electrical, optical, chemical, magnetic) and performance of nanomaterials is investigated.
-Characterization and fabrication methods as well as interdisciplinary applications ranging from drug delivery and therapy to nanoelectronics and alternative energy production are discussed.
+This course will cover fundamental concepts of nanotechnology.
+After introducing underlying theoretical concepts the relationship between structure, properties (mechanical, electrical, optical, chemical, magnetic), and performance of nanomaterials is investigated.
+Characterization and fabrication methods, as well as interdisciplinary applications such nanoelectronics, alternative energy production, drug delivery and therapy are discussed.

 ENGR 4391: Internship in Engineering